Laura Golino De Lovato

 As a twelve-year-old, Terry took his transistor radio to the upstairs of his southeast Portland home to search for distant stations broadcasting jazz.
 He has been discovering the creativity, diversity, and joy of jazz ever since and regularly attends PDX Jazz and other live music and theater performances.
 He began his support of PDX Jazz in 2008, volunteering at the Jazz Festival, and has worked at each festival and numerous other events since.
 Terry is a CPA and attorney specializing in advising global companies on international and domestic tax and associated business matters, including those related to mergers, acquisitions, bankruptcies, and planning.
 He reluctantly and temporarily turns off the jazz on the audio system when he has evening calls with business colleagues in India and elsewhere in Asia.

 Cynthia Plank lives in Portland Oregon, and has been teaching band at Beaumont Middle School for 15 years.
 Upon completing her Bachelor of Music degree in Music Education and Teacher Certification at the University of Oregon, Ms. Plank went on to earn a Master of Music degree in Instrumental Conducting at the American Band College, through Sam Houston State University.
 She received the Mary V. Dodge Award for Outstanding School Music Teacher for 2011-2012 and was also a quarter-finalist for the Music Educator Grammy Award in 2015.
 She is the founder of the Portland Community Wind Band (2005), and conducted the ensemble for six years.
 Cynthia performs regularly in the Portland area- on timpani with the PCWB, as a vocalist, bassist and flutist with the Second Wind Jazz group and subs with the Oregon Symphonic Band.
 Ms. Plank was published this year in the series Teaching Music Through Performance In Jazz, Vol II, and was recently selected as one of School Band and Orchestra Magazine’s 50 Directors Who Make a Difference.
-When she is not in the classroom, at the gym or on stage, Ms. Plank enjoys gardening, traveling with her husband Corey, and posting cat videos on Facebook.
+When she is not in the classroom, at the gym or on stage, Ms. Plank enjoys gardening and traveling with her husband Corey.